daniel-andersen/interactive-tabletop-project-ed_old_iphone/README.md

 What you need in order to getting started:

 * An iPhone (>= 5?)
-* A mini projector (not pico, as the resolution should be at least 1280x800, and depending on the setup, not full size because of the weight)
+* A mini projector (not pico, as the resolution should be at least 1280x800, and (depending on the setup) low weight
 * A Lightning to VGA adapter to connect the iPhone to the projector
-* A camera stand with a cross bar capable of fitting a projector and an iPhone above a table.
-(I did my own from an unused clothing rack; see photos below)
+* A camera stand with a cross bar/boom
 * Bricks with black feet (see photos below)
 * A table :-)